Why You Shouldn't Ship Cassie & Rob Of Dublin Murders (Even If You Really Want To)

-Detective Cassie Maddox (Sarah Greene) and Rob Reilly (Killian Scott), the central duo of Starz’ Dublin Murders, don’t need words to communicate.
-An early scene in the Dublin Murders premiere, which aired November 10, showcases their perfectly coordinated crime scene choreography.
+Detective Cassie Maddox (Sarah Greene) and Rob Reilly (Killian Scott), the central duo of BBC’s Dublin Murders, don’t need words to communicate.
+An early scene in the Dublin Murders premiere showcases their perfectly coordinated crime scene choreography.

 Silently, Cassie climbs up on a convenience store shelf to peer at a murdered man lying below.
 Rob hooks his fingers through the loop of her jeans to keep her steady.
 Later, Cassie knows the beats of Rob’s interrogation strategy so well she can literally predict when the witness will break.
 These few minutes establish Rob and Cassie’s dynamic as an enviable cocoon of support and mutual understanding.